devGnode/jno2/README.md

 ```

 ### .child( *String* selector )
 Try to resolve a child(s) in order to return it.
+Select all use "\*" selector
 ```javascript

 jno2( selector ).child("div < 5");